 As described in Section 2.1 above, AMB-EU is a privately owned company with all of its shares held by A.M.
 Best Rating Services, Inc. (AMBRS).
 AMBRS is in turn 100% owned by A.M.
-Best Company, Inc. a privately owned company based in New Jersey, United States of America.
+Best Company, Inc. a privately owned company incorporated in Delaware, USA but physically based in New Jersey, USA.

-The AMB-EU Board consists of four executive directors and two Independent Non-Executive Directors (INEDs)
+As at the date of this report, the AMB-EU Board consists of four executive directors and two INEDs